EdbMails EDB Recovery and Migration software

 • Step 2: Connect to the source Exchange server

-• Start a new connection to the source Exchange server by clicking ‘Add New Connection’.
-If there's a saved connection available, you can quickly reconnect by choosing it and clicking ‘Connect to Existing’.
+• Start a new connection to the source Exchange server by selecting ‘Add New Connection’.
+If a previously saved connection is available, simply choose it and click ‘Connect to Existing’ to reconnect quickly.

 Click Add New Connection